Skip to content

 Short answers, pulled from the story.

-When was the Trust Territory of the Pacific Islands created by the United Nations?
+What was the Trust Territory of the Pacific Islands?

-Who administered the Trust Territory of the Pacific Islands from 1951 onwards?
+When did the Trust Territory of the Pacific Islands end?

-Which schools were established during the Trust Territory of the Pacific Islands era?
+What schools were built in the Trust Territory of the Pacific Islands?